riboseinc/packaging/README.md

   for a NodeJS/npm package because the spec will be generated dynamically based on its `package.json` file.

+No changes are needed to this repo for adding, modifying or removing packages.

 ### Clone this repo